PavelNikov/PrivacyPolicyAnalysisOverview/README.md

 *What are the main challenges in automated PP analysis?
 And what are the techniques to overcome them?*

 **Segmentation**:

-*Challenge: Split the pp into subparts called segments.
-Often to identify paragraphs.*
+Challenge: Split the PP into subparts called segments.
+Often to identify paragraphs.

-*Techniques*:
+Techniques:
 - [ASDUS](https://github.com/abhijith-athreya/ASDUS)

 ## Datasets